bluetex315/ASHH/README.md

 See the HyFlex web site for details: http://www.asap.cs.nott.ac.uk/external/chesc2011 - [web archive](https://web.archive.org/web/20210518021139/http://www.asap.cs.nott.ac.uk/external/chesc2011/)

 The goal of this project is
-1. to provide a comprehensive runnable HyFlex benchmark
+1. to provide a comprehensive runnable HyFlex benchmark and enable the interested researcher to reproduce the result
 1. to provide problem instance extension of the original HyFlex benchmark
 2. to conduct cross domain algorithm selection on the various available Hyper-Heuristics on the extended problem instances